BorisKotsev/BorisKotsev/README.md

 - **National High School of Mathematics and Science**
   *Sofia, Bulgaria* (2018 - 2023)
-  - Studied OOP, data structures, parallel programming, and algorithms (taught by Valentina Ivanova and Krasimir Manev), creating C++/SDL projects and video games.
+  - Studied OOP, data structures, parallel programming, and algorithms, creating C++/SDL projects and video games.

 - **National Program for Developing IT Skills**
   (2018 - 2022)